Yoreli Rincón: Club career

 At age 18, Rincón signed a one-year contract with Campeonato Paulista de Futebol Feminino club XV de Piracicaba after being recommended by fellow Colombian footballer Freddy Rincón.

-In January 2013 Rincón made a transfer to Swedish Damallsvenskan team LdB FC Malmö.
-With Malmö she started two of 12 appearances in 2013 and scored once, against Piteå IF, as the club recaptured their league title.
+In January 2013, she moved to Swedish Damallsvenskan team LdB FC Malmö, where she started two of 12 appearances in 2013 and scored once, against Piteå IF, as the club recaptured their league title.
 After that first season Rincón was released by Malmö, for economic reasons.

-Rincón was invited to Western New York Flash's preseason training camp in March 2014.
-She joined New Jersey Wildcats of the W-League for the 2014 season.
-Rincón intended to gain experience, adapt to the American style of soccer and ultimately win a move to the National Women's Soccer League (NWSL).
+Rincón was invited to Western New York Flash's preseason training camp in March 2014, but joined New Jersey Wildcats of the W-League for the 2014 season.
+She intended to gain experience, adapt to the American style of soccer and ultimately win a move to the National Women's Soccer League (NWSL).

-Rincón competed at the 2019 WAFF Women's Clubs Championship for Bahraini club Riffa SC, scoring twice in four matches.
+On 25 December 2014, Rincón switched teams and countries again, after signing for Torres in Italy.
+On 4 July of the following year, she moved to Avaldsnes in Norway, but was unable to establish herself as a regular starter and left in December.

+On 30 August 2016, Rincón signed a three-year deal with Patriotas to play for the club ahead of the 2017 season.
+On 30 September 2017, she joined Atlético Huila, and helped the club to win the 2018 Copa Libertadores Femenina.

+On 2 January 2019, Rincón returned to Brazil after signing for Iranduba.
+She returned to her home country with Atlético Junior in July, but moved to Bahraini club Riffa SC on 27 September, to play in the 2019 WAFF Women's Clubs Championship.

+On 31 January 2020, Rincón returned to Italy and agreed to a deal with Inter Milan.
+Sparingly used, she moved to fellow league team Sampdoria in July 2021.

+On 21 July 2023, Rincón returned to her home country again and joined Atlético Nacional.
+On 7 August 2024, she moved back to Brazil and signed for Palmeiras.

+On 13 January 2026, Rincón was announced at Santos on a two-year contract.

 International career

-Rincón has played as a midfielder for the Colombia women's national football team, scoring five goals as Colombia finished as runners-up in the 2010 Sudamericano Femenino and helping her team qualify for its first ever FIFA Women's World Cup finals.
+Rincón has played as a midfielder for the Colombia national team, scoring five goals as Colombia finished as runners-up in the 2010 Sudamericano Femenino and helping her team qualify for its first ever FIFA Women's World Cup finals.
 She also played for Colombia at the 2008 FIFA U-17 Women's World Cup and 2010 FIFA U-20 Women's World Cup finals.